Milda85/UMI_parallel/README.md

  para_umi_extract.sh -i /path/to/input/dir -t 4 -c TRUE -o /path/to/output/dir -f umi_options.conf
 ```
 This example processes files in /path/to/input using 4 CPUs, with UMI extraction
-options specified in umi_options.conf, compresses the output files, and writes them to /path/to/output.
+options specified in umi_options.conf, compresses the output files and writes them to /path/to/output.

 #### Expected Input and Output